 Perhaps Seville’s greatest claim to fame rests with its former status as the peninsular link to the Spanish empire in the New World.
 During the sixteenth and seventeenth centuries, Sevilla held a monopoly on all trade with Spanish colonies, embracing everything from the yearly shipment of gold and silver from the mines of modern Mexico and Peru destined for the royal treasury in Madrid to a number of exotic commodities like sugar, coffee, tobacco, and chocolate.
 One of the more imposing structures in the city center, the Archivo General de Indias (General Archive of the Indies) serves as an imposing reminder of this legacy.

 Sevillano culture and the sevillanos themselves posses a number of characteristics that are wholly their own.
 Andalusia – the southernmost region in Spain of which Sevilla is the capital – is generally known as a land of whitewashed buildings, but this practice is often accented by sevillanos with the addition of yellow paint to adorn important architectural features.
 A city known for its Holy Week festivities, Sevilla also maintains a popular religiosity that borders more on custom than piety.
-My first week in my new place witnessed a procession one block over (picture at right).

 I plan to write more on Sevilla, my new home.
 As I mentioned in the previous post, I should be able to post updates more regularly now that I’m almost completely situated.